yamanoku/vuefes-japan-online-2022/pages/en.md

 For example, if you use aria-hidden on a parent element that covers a modal, everything will be hidden, including the modal.

-This is a loss of assistive technology support.
+All that assistive technology support is wasted.

 ```html
 <div aria-hidden="true"><!-- Parent is hidden by aria-hidden -->